Level 2 Case Outline

 - An appellate officer or board will review the written record and the recording of the hearing before making a determination on the appeal.
 Appeals are not held in person.
 When reviewing an appeal, the board or office can: affirm the finding and sanction, affirm the finding but modify the sanction, assign the case to a new hearing board, or dismiss the case altogether.
 Appealing students will be notified in writing as to the outcome of their appeal.

-Prior to the start of the hearing the board reviews all written materials submitted for the hearing.
+Prior to the start of the hearing, the Student Conduct Board reviews all written materials submitted for the hearing.

-Hearings are conducted in 2 phases and generally proceed as follows
+Hearings are conducted in two phases and generally include:

-- Opportunity for student to object to any board members
+- Opportunity for respondent to object to any board members

 - Review of documents